emostyz/marketing/marketing-deck-platform/COMPREHENSIVE_USER_DATA_SYSTEM_SUMMARY.md

-# AEDRIN Marketing Platform - Comprehensive User Data System
+# EasyDecks.ai Marketing Platform - Comprehensive User Data System

 ## 🎯 Overview

-This document summarizes the complete implementation of a production-ready user data system for the AEDRIN Marketing Platform.
+This document summarizes the complete implementation of a production-ready user data system for the EasyDecks.ai Marketing Platform.
 The system captures and stores all user information across the entire flow with proper feedback loops for data retrieval.

 ## 📅 Implementation Date
 **2024-12-19 14:30 UTC**